 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-The BSc Veterinary Biosciences programme provides excellent preparation for a wide range of careers in biological sciences, veterinary research, animal health and disease, public health, animal nutrition, and ecology and conservation.
+The BSc Veterinary Biosciences course provides excellent preparation for a wide range of careers in biological sciences, veterinary research, animal health and disease, public health, animal nutrition, and ecology and conservation.

-The programme may also provide a suitable platform for undertaking a further undergraduate degree in veterinary medicine or a postgraduate degree (MSc or PhD).
+It may also provide a suitable platform for taking on a further undergraduate course in veterinary medicine or a postgraduate course (MSc or PhD).

 Our recent BSc Veterinary Biosciences graduates have gone on to roles such as: